 Do you suspect that your fuel has been contaminated, but you’re not 100% sure?
-In this post I’ll be outlining four key, contaminated fuel symptoms.
+In this post I’ll be outlining three key, contaminated fuel symptoms.
 Because, even when you have a regular maintenance programme, you can still run into trouble.

 While you may check tanks annually, unexpected things can happen in between checks.
 And knowing what to look out for and when extra action needs to be taken, is key to avoiding costly issues with your fleet.

 There are three main types of symptoms that could indicate a contaminated fuel system – from vehicle, to tank, to fuel symptoms, we trace our way back through the problem.
 Outlining what you should be watching out for at each point.

 The earlier you notice symptoms and the faster you act the better.
 Before costly tank damage or vehicle damage has occurred.
 And a regular preventive maintenance programme that includes checking your tanks and fuel is crucial.

 Unless your looking at your tank or inspecting your fuel as part of regular maintenance checks, one of the first signs of contaminated fuel systems could unfortunately be engine problems.